Phonopy API for Python#

 phonon.auto_projected_dos(plot=True).show()

-.
-Helmholtz free energy, entropy,
+run_thermal_properties.
+Helmholtz free energy, entropy, heat capacity at

 phonon.run_mesh([20, 20, 20])